Venus Atmospheric Maneuverable Platform

 Venus Atmospheric Maneuverable Platform (VAMP) is a mission concept by the aerospace companies Northrop Grumman and LGarde for a powered, long endurance, semi-buoyant inflatable aircraft that would explore the upper atmosphere of planet Venus for biosignatures as well as perform atmospheric measurements.
 The inflatable aircraft has a trapezoidal shape that is sometimes called delta wing or flying wing, and would have dual electric-driven propellers that would be stowed during atmospheric entry.

 The aircraft is proposed to be launched as a secondary payload on another spacecraft mission to Venus, probably on Russia's Venera-D in 2029.
 During daytime, VAMP would be able to make continuous science measurements, while at night the vehicle would descend to 50 km altitude where it would be fully buoyant, remain at a lower-power state, and still perform modest science measurements at the float altitude.
-The lower cloud layer of Venus, located between 47.5 and 50.5 km altitude, is acidic, but it is considered by some astrobiologists to be a target for exploration due to the favorable conditions for microbial life, including moderate temperatures and pressures (∼60 °C and 1 atm).
+The lower cloud layer of Venus, located between 47.5 and 50.5 km altitude, is acidic, but it is considered by some astrobiologists to be a target for exploration due to the favorable conditions for microbial life, including moderate temperatures and pressures (~60 °C and 1 atm).

 Overview

 Science driver

-The habitability of Venus' clouds has been a subject of discussion since scientists Harold Morowitz and Carl Sagan speculated it in 1967.
-Since then, subsequent studies have highlighted the potential for microbial habitability in Venus' cloud layers due to favorable chemical and physical conditions, including the presence of sulfur compounds, carbon dioxide (CO2), water, and moderate temperatures (0–60 °C) and pressures (∼0.4–2 atm).
+The habitability of Venus's clouds has been a subject of discussion since scientists Harold Morowitz and Carl Sagan speculated it in 1967.
+Since then, subsequent studies have highlighted the potential for microbial habitability in Venus's cloud layers due to favorable chemical and physical conditions, including the presence of sulfur compounds, carbon dioxide (CO2), water, and moderate temperatures (0–60 °C) and pressures (~0.4–2 atm).
 The surface conditions on the planet, however, are known to be inhospitable, with temperatures above 450 °C (860 °F).